Early Literacy Skills and How to Encourage Them

-Unfortunately, most of the time, kids who struggle in this area are often labeled as “lazy” and “unmotivated” because they shut down at any sign of having to use these skills.
-I work with high school students and see this on a daily basis – write a 5 paragraph essay and the student fails because he/she doesn’t turn it in.
-It’s not because they don’t WANT to do the assignment, it’s because their disability in one of the literacy areas PROHIBITS them from completing it!
+Unfortunately, kids who struggle in this area are often labeled as “lazy” and “unmotivated” because they shut down when they have to use these skills.
+I work with high school students and see this on a daily basis.
+Like when I ask them to write a five-paragraph essay and they fail because he/she doesn’t turn it in.
+It’s not that they don’t WANT to do it, rather it’s because their disability in one of the literacy areas PROHIBITS them from doing it!

-This blog will go over the main components of literacy, what they encompass and what are some practical strategies you could use to help your child’s skills.
+This blog goes over the main parts of literacy, what they cover, and some practical strategies to help your child’s skills.

-Comprehension – What is Comprehension and Why is it Important?
+Comprehension – What Is It and Why Is It Important?

 Comprehension is, very simply, the ability to understand what is spoken or what is written.
-Children who struggle to comprehend information struggle to perform in every academic area that they encounter: they can’t absorb information, have difficulty solving problems, and fail to express their ideas effectively or clearly.
+Children who have a hard time understanding information have a hard time in every academic area that they try.
+They can’t absorb information, have difficulty solving problems, and fail to express their ideas effectively or clearly.

 Ask WHY and HOW Questions to Nurture the Skill of Inferencing

 Another way to target comprehension is to work on inferencing skills.
-These skills involved predicting, solving problems, making connections, etc. The easiest way to work on this is, while reading or conversing with your child, ask questions like, “How did the girl feel,” “What do you think happened?”
+These skills involved predicting, solving problems, making connections, etc. While reading or conversing with your child, ask questions like, “How did the girl feel,” “What do you think happened?”

 Repeat New Words as Frequently As You Can

-Finally, another way to work on comprehension skills is by reviewing and reinforcing words that your child has been exposed to.
+Finally, another way to work on comprehension skills is to review and reinforce words that your child is exposed to.
 The first way you can do this is by making sure your child can actually SAY the words.
 If they are producing words that are unclear, they won’t be able to use them when writing or reading.
-It’s never too early to focus on this because, let’s face it, our school curriculums start writing in Pre-K with those basic pre-writing skills.
+It’s never too early to focus on this because our school curriculums start working on writing in Pre-K with basic pre-writing skills.